kubewarden/kubewarden.io/content/blog/2024/10/policy-groups.md

 ---

 With [v1.17](https://www.kubewarden.io/blog/2024/10/kubewarden-1-17-release/),
-we introduced a new powerful feature, Policy Groups, brought by 2 new Kubernetes Custom Resources:
+we introduced a new powerful feature, Policy Groups, enabled by two new Kubernetes Custom Resources:

 - **AdmissionPolicyGroups**: Namespaced policy comprised of several policies.